 Use the graph gear icon to adjust what kind of graph you want to use for the section.

 Here we are using grouping on several columns.

 By grouping on the "Gender" column, we get a row of data for each gender we have served.
 In the example above, we get a row for female and a Row for male.

 We are also grouping on the first name, so we have a row of data for each person we served.If you have more than 5 groups, only the first five will be displayed in the Report Builder.
 All groups will be displayed in the run version of the report.
 The left-most grouped column corresponds to the topmost level of grouping.
 If you want to change the order of grouped data, you can drag a grouped column to the leftmost position.
 If we wanted to see who was served on each date, and therefore wanted to date field to be the first column that was split out by grouping, we would move that column to the left of the name column.

 Clicking any of the black arrows next to a row of data will expand to show the results.

 Group by Assigned Programs (System Field)

-With the introduction of Programs you can now group on the Assigned Programs field.
-In some scenarios, it may be beneficial to use the Assigned Programs field instead of a different field on your form.
-This won't be every situation but lets say we have a Pop Program, Country Program, and Rock Program.
-We will use the same data set as the previous examples, now lets say each record was assigned to it's respective programs based on what was previously selected in the Multi-Select Field.
+With the introduction of Programs, you can now group on the Assigned Programs field.
+In some scenarios, it may be beneficial to group by the Assigned Programs field instead of a different field on your form.
+This won't be every situation, but let's say we have a Pop Program, Country Program, and Rock Program.
+We will use the same data set as the previous examples.
+Now let's say each record was assigned to its respective programs based on what was previously selected in the Multi-Select Field.
 We will see that grouping actually works by splitting each Program onto it's own line, regardless of how many Programs the record is assigned to.